Environment Protection and Biodiversity Conservation Act 1999

 - EPBC Act Status and Documents - Pristis clavata - Dwarf Sawfish, Queensland Sawfish

-Freshwater sawfish (Pristis microdon) - listed as Vulnerable under the EPBC Act
+Largetooth sawfish (Pristis microdon) - listed as Vulnerable and Migratory under the EPBC Act

 - Occurs mostly in fresh or brackish rivers in northern Australia, sometimes more than 100 kilometres inland.
 Is not normally found in the sea off Australia.